CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

        - Factory Method Design Pattern in design document
        - Step 1 of Scenario Walkthrough in design document
        - Helped Camille with SOLID principles
+       - Worked with Mary and Enam on fixing many errors of our code for scenario walkthrough.

 Maggie:
 - Progress so far:
        - Writing out all prompts in GamePrompts